-A few weeks ago I wrote a response to an Answers in Genesis (AiG) article which was promoting extensive and rapid evolution of a limited number of ancestral pairs of animals into tens of thousands of species after a global flood just 4350 years ago (see: Ken Ham’s Darwinism: On the Origin of Species by Means of Hyper-Evolution Following Noah’s Flood).
-In that response I reported that Ken Ham and AiG are proposing that they species that you and I recognize as a Giraffe did not exist in the same form 4300 years ago.
+Recently, I wrote a response to an Answers in Genesis (AiG) article which was proposing extensive and rapid evolution of a limited number of ancestral pairs of animals into tens of thousands of species after a global flood just 4350 years ago (see: Ken Ham’s Darwinism: On the Origin of Species by Means of Hyper-Evolution Following Noah’s Flood).
+In that response I reported that Ken Ham and AiG are proposing that the species that you and I recognize as a Giraffe did not exist 4350 years ago.
 Instead, they insist we need to “reimagine” the ark “kinds” as the common ancestor of both the modern-day giraffe, the Okapi and dozens of other extinct giraffe-like species.
-They included a possible reconstruction of that ancestral giraffe in their paper (Reimagining Ark Animals) and have produced a model which they have including in their Ark Encounter theme park.
+To that end they included a possible reconstruction of that ancestral giraffe in their paper (Reimagining Ark Animals) and have produced a model which they have including in their Ark Encounter theme park.

-I had noted that the differences between a giraffe and an okapi were not insignificant and if these two shared a common ancestor why should Answers in Genesis stop there?
-Why not propose that Noah only had to take on board an ancestral pair of animals with genetic programming to become pronghorn, antelope, sheep, goats, giraffes, okapi, and all cattle?
+I had noted that the anatomical and genetic differences between a giraffe and an okapi were not insignificant and I asked: if these two shared a common ancestor why should Answers in Genesis stop there?
+Why not propose that Noah only had to bring onto the ark a single ancestral pair of animals with genetic programming to become pronghorn, antelope, sheep, goats, giraffes, okapi, and all cattle?
 In other words, why not propose a single common ancestor to all the true ruminants just as evolutionary biologist do?
 After all, they all share many features including a unique stomach architecture.

-I have discovered that my suggestion has already been considered by a young-earth writer.
-Retired veterinarian Jean Lightner and independent young-earth researcher has been working with Answers in Genesis for several years to determine the number of “kinds” of animals that should be displayed in Ken Ham’s Ark Encounter.
-She had already speculated about the origins of bovines and other ungulates in an article published on Creation.com (the website of another young-earth ministry, Creation Ministries International).
+Since posing this question I have discovered that my suggestion had already been considered by a young-earth writer.
+Retired veterinarian Jean Lightner is an independent young-earth researcher who has been working with Answers in Genesis for several years to determine the number of “kinds” of animals that should be displayed on Ken Ham’s Ark Encounter.
+I discovered that she had already speculated about the origins of bovines and other ungulates in an article published on Creation.com (the website of another young-earth ministry, Creation Ministries International).
 Here is the pertinent quote (highlights are mine) from Lightner’s article, Identification of Species Within the Cattle Monobaramin (Kind):

 Alleged hybrids of cattle with members of another subfamily (Caprinae) and family (Cervidae) hint that the holobaramin (all organisms derived from the created common ancestors, whether known or not) could possibly include the entire family Bovidae and several, if not all, of the five other ruminant families.